-You could be risking a fine, the longevity of your stove, or even a house fire you burn irresponsibly.
+You could be risking a fine, the longevity of your stove, or even a house fire if you burn irresponsibly.
 Your wood burner is only as good as the fuel it is fed – this article will provide you with the tips you need to safely and efficiently keep your home warm.

 Homeowners have recently received fines after their wood burners produced excessive smoke – but what can cause this?
 One of the most common causes of these fines is irresponsible burning, such as burning things that should not be burnt.
 Burning any of the materials below will likely cause your wood burner to produce excessive smoke, placing you at risk of a fine.